-Despite its effectiveness, mechanical antenna rotation became increasingly inadequate as target (e.g., aircraft) speeds increased, thereby motivating the development of electronic radiation beam control.
-Initially, phased-array antennas were used to direct beams toward desired directions by imposing controlled phase differences across antenna elements~\cite{Balanis1996Antenna}.
-However, such systems require a large number of phase shifters, which incur substantial cost particularly at higher frequency bands.
-In addition, the radiation efficiency of phased-array antennas degrades at large steering angles.
-In this context, an alternative approach that has gained prominence is the reactively controlled directive array, in which the main beam is electronically steered by appropriately selecting reactive loads, thereby providing a lightweight and structurally simplified alternative to conventional phased arrays~\cite{Harrington1978Reactively,Thiel2002Switched}.
-Around the early 2000s, a major step toward practical electronic beam control was enabled by the adoption of semiconductor devices such as PIN diodes and varactor diodes.
-By manipulating the current flows on the antenna through these RF switching diodes, the antenna radiation pattern can be accordingly modified ~\cite{Nikolaou2006Pattern}.
-Moreover, advances in pixel antenna technology further accelerated the development of electronic beam control.
-By controlling the PIN diodes connecting the pixels, pixel antenna systems offer larger beam rotation coverage, higher scanning resolution, and more reconfigurable radiation patterns~\cite{Lotfi2017Printed,Towfiq2018AReconfigurable,Zhang2022Highly}.
-For example, a recently proposed planar pixel antenna enables full 360-degree 3D beam scanning capability with very low gain fluctuation, closely aligning with the electronically controlled RA concept~\cite{Zhang2022Highly}.
+Despite its effectiveness, mechanical antenna rotation became increasingly inadequate as target speeds increased, motivating the development of electronic radiation beam control.
+Initially, phased-array antennas were introduced to direct beams by imposing controlled phase differences across antennas~\cite{Balanis1996Antenna}. {However, such systems require many phase shifters and suffer from degraded radiation efficiency at large steering angles.
+To reduce the hardware burden of conventional phased arrays, reactively controlled directive arrays were later investigated, where the main beam is electronically steered by selecting appropriate reactive loads~\cite{Harrington1978Reactively,Thiel2002Switched}.} {Around the early 2000s, semiconductor devices such as PIN diodes and varactor diodes further enabled practical electronic beam control.} By manipulating current flows through RF switching diodes, the antenna radiation pattern can be dynamically modified~\cite{Nikolaou2006Pattern}.
+Moreover, advances in pixel antenna technology further accelerated the development of electronic beam control. {By controlling the PIN diodes connecting the pixels, pixel antenna systems offer large beam rotation coverage, high scanning resolution, and highly reconfigurable radiation patterns, closely aligning with the electronically controlled RA concept~\cite{Lotfi2017Printed,Towfiq2018AReconfigurable,Zhang2022Highly}.}